Home IPL Frequency Schedules:

 Different Devices with Different Instructions

-Doing treatments more than once a week won't expedite results, even with the best-rated IPL hair removal devices.
+Doing treatments more than recommended will unikely expedite results, even with the best-rated IPL hair removal devices.

 Your hair will still go through the hair cycle (see below) after your treatments and this takes 1-2 weeks minimum.